-At the close of the 2025–2026 school year, Eve’s Fund for Native American Health Initiatives helped 91 children ride safer through its Buckle Up Navajo Booster Seat Giveaway and Car Seat Safety Event at Baca/Dlo’Ay Azhi Community School in Prewitt, New Mexico.
+At the close of the 2025–2026 school year, Eve’s Fund for Native American Health Initiatives helped 91 children ride more safely through its Buckle Up Navajo Booster Seat Giveaway and Car Seat Safety Event at Baca/Dlo’Ay Azhi Community School in Prewitt, New Mexico.

-The event served 53 families and distributed 78 booster seats while providing hands-on child passenger safety education and car seat inspections.
+The event served 53 families, distributed 78 booster seats, and provide hands-on child passenger safety education and car seat inspections.
 Through Eve’s Fund’s ThinkFirst Navajo injury prevention program, families learned how to properly protect children on every trip.

 Protecting Native Children on the Road